LeetLLM

 Cost controls

 LLM calls are expensive.
 A runaway agent can burn through hundreds of dollars in minutes.
 To prevent this, implement a cost tracking class that monitors token usage and halts the agent if it exceeds a specified budget.
 The CostTracker examines the usage metrics from each API response.
-If the accumulated token cost surpasses the allowed maximum, it raises an exception to immediately stop execution.
+Because providers expose usage fields and pricing tables a little differently, keep the per-model rates in configuration instead of hardcoding them deep in the loop.

 Observability

 When an agent fails, you need to know why.
-Log every step of the loop to create an audit trail of the agent's actions, arguments, and outcomes.
+Log each loop step to create an audit trail of the agent's actions, arguments, and outcomes.
 By adding standard Python logging calls to each phase, we capture the chosen tools, their arguments, and the resulting values.
-This provides a clear timeline of the model's reasoning process.
+This gives you a clean execution trace without pretending you can or should log the model's hidden chain-of-thought.

 1import logging 2 3logger = logging.getLogger("agent") 4 5for iteration in range(MAX_ITERATIONS): 6 logger.info(f"Iteration {iteration + 1}/{MAX_ITERATIONS}") 7 8 response = client.chat.completions.create(...)
 9 choice = response.choices[0] 10 11 if choice.finish_reason == "tool_calls": 12 for tool_call in choice.message.tool_calls: 13 logger.info(f" Tool: {tool_call.function.name}") 14 logger.info(f" Args: {tool_call.function.arguments}") 15 result = execute_tool(...)
 16 logger.info(f" Result: {result[:200]}") 17 else: 18 logger.info(f" Final answer: {choice.message.content[:200]}")